 When did you start collecting objects?
 Do you remember when you were first attracted by old objects?
 Was it related to a place that was familiar to you or to a person?

 I was attracted to old objects from a very early age.
 I can remember being very young and mum bringing home small items from my grans house, rings, cigarette cards, little boxes – and they became my toys.
 My grandad – who I never knew – collected everything from coins to stamps, old newspapers, medals ….
 I was encouraged to collect stamps and I loved the aged quality of the old stamps of my grandads.
 I can remember afternoons, as a very young child sorting through my grandad’s cigarette cards and stamps with my mum, trying to catalogue them in our amateurish way.
 Mum would say ‘these will be worth something when you’re my age’ – they weren’t !!
 But a wealth of material for art making.
 It feels like I’ve always collected and sought after objects that for some reason, probably embedded in my childhood, strike a chord with me.
+I’ve always had an interest in artist that use everyday objects in contemporary art.
 I still enjoy rifling through second hand shops and car boot fairs although I’m trying to cut back on the amount of stuff I actually buy these days.

 If I am not mistaken your assemblages mix objects that belonged to your family and objects bought on car-boot fairs.
 I am interested in this blend of the intimate and the other and I like to view your works as materialisation of a deep connection between people, of an archetypal material imaginary which was sketched by Gaston Bachelard.
 When you buy objects at fairs do you associate them with specific people or stories?